nicolae-cristoloveanu/mental-health-awareness/README.md

 - Attention Restoration Theory by Kaplan & Kaplan

 ### Acknowledgments
-- Bootstrap team for the responsive framework
+- **Bootstrap team** for the responsive framework foundation
-- Google Fonts for typography resources
+- **Google Fonts** for professional typography resources
-- Code Institute for educational foundation
+- **Code Institute** for educational foundation and project structure guidance
-- Mental health professionals who inspired the therapeutic approach
+- **Mental health professionals** who inspired the therapeutic approach
+- **Claude AI (Anthropic)** for development assistance, content generation, and accessibility improvements
+- **Google Gemini Pro** for design guidance and technical implementation support
+- **Open source community** for tools and resources that made this project possible

+### Development Notes
+This project represents a collaborative effort between human creativity and AI assistance, demonstrating how modern development tools can enhance accessibility and user experience while maintaining professional standards for mental health content.

 ---